shrutipanicker2810/royal-rumble-simulation/README.md

 ### Collaborations Folder

-This folder is where all four of us have worked to create the backend and experiment on simulations.
+This folder contains the work done to create the backend and experiment on simulations.

 - **PolicyGradient_impl.py**: The Policy Gradient experiment file.